 You’ve been surviving on minimum sleep for a month, desperate to weave in a few extra hours so why is it when you do manage to hit the snooze button that you end up feeling more groggy than before?
 While some profess that it’s your bodies way of realising what it’s been missing, it’s recently been flagged up that too much sleep could potentially have unhealthy side effects and that oversleeping could be a red flag for underlying mental or physical issues.
 Keep scrolling to find out what might be going on when you spend a little longer under the sheets.

 WHAT KIND OF ISSUES?

-One study reported that people who slept for more than eight hours a night had a 46% increased risk of stroke compared to those who slept for between six and eight.
+A recent study by Keele University, that involved scientists looking at the data from 74 sleep studies, found that sleeping for a 10 hour period is linked to a 30% increased risk of early death, compared to sleeping for just seven hours.
+Another study reported that people who slept for more than eight hours a night had a 46% increased risk of stroke compared to those who slept for between six and eight.
 However it has to be noted that this was just an ‘association’ so don’t take it as gospel.

 More likely to have an obvious impact is the link between oversleeping and depression.
 The thinking behind this is that the more sleep you get the less you’re out and about being active so there’s less chance of your body and brain releasing those happy endorphins.
 Plus all that sedentary sleep increases your risk of back pain and sore muscles as the body simply isn’t flexing as much.
 Another study, albeit very small (14 people) also showed that excessive sleeping resulted in an overproduction of IL-6, a protein connected with inflammation.
 Which would explain that achy breakey feeling when you wake after those extra hours of shuteye.